dshilpa23/MoviesRecommendation/Readme.md

 - **Browser**: Any modern web browser (Chrome, Firefox, Safari, Edge)
 - **Python** (optional): For running the local server or converting Excel data
+  - `requests` - For web scraping
+  - `beautifulsoup4` - For HTML parsing
 - **Node.js** (optional): If using http-server

 ## Usage